jaing/react-page-transitions/README.md

 ```

+## How its working?
+Component renders with display none property.
+On componentDidMount I'm using Velocity hook to set translateX -100% to the container.
+Add child component.
+Set display block.
+Start VelocityJS animation to translateX 0.
+After that I'm also adding loaded-page class to container in case you want to use webkit scroll touch.

 ## Info
 Currently module is supporting only one animation.
 From translateX 100% to translateX 0.
 If you want to change it feel free to edit index.js file.
 All Velocity methods will be working fine.